mstoecklein/nostr-experiments/README.md

 This repository is a workbench for testing several nostr implementation possibilities (NIPs).
 Feel free to fork and do your own things with it.

+You can run the HTML files without any compiler steps.
+The only framework I use is [AlpineJS](https://alpinejs.dev) for reactivity.
+I think it's self-explanatory if you look in the code.

 ## Proof-of-Work (Mining)

 My adblocker had an issue with the name `miner.js`, so I called it `PoWer.js` (Proof-of-Work (min)er).
 You're welcome strangers in exploring [NIP-13](https://github.com/nostr-protocol/nips/blob/master/13.md).